kpaede/Verovio-Music-Renderer/README.md

 ## FAQ

 Q: Is it working with the mobile versions of Obsidian?
-A: Yes, but the buttons don't work yet.
+A: Yes, but the buttons for download and opening externally don't work.

 Q: The "folder" icon doesn't open anything.
 A: You need to define a default application for that file type to open it in your operating system.